A problem: some preliminary remarks

 Again, I take this to be a fair description of current difficulties involved in evaluating the scholarly value of coding work from the perspective of humanities institutions: How is a humanities department to allocate funding for this type of work?
 How does it contribute to the coder-scholar’s rise on the academic ladder?
 How is a department composed largely of people who do not have this specific, highly specialized skill able to evaluate the scholarly correctness of the automation of a basic scholarly task?
 Do our institutional values support the development of tools that automate the difficult and boring parts of our work so as to free us for the engaging work of analysis, synthesis, interpretation?

-These are hard questions, and I do not propose to answer them here, though I think answers are needed.
-But what I would like to examine is a presumption in the post that I take to be typical of those people who walk the line between coding, tool use, and more traditionally oriented humanities scholarship: the assumption that the building of a tool is necessarily a service that unequivocally works for the good of the profession as a whole.
+These are hard questions, and I do not propose to answer them here, though I do think we need answers.
+What I would like to examine is a presumption in the post that I take to be typical of those people who walk the line between coding, tool use, and more traditionally oriented humanities scholarship: the assumption that the building of a tool is necessarily a service that unequivocally works for the good of the profession as a whole.

 As van Zundert puts it, “we expect our hero to be celebrated, respected, recognized for his scientific interdisciplinary achievement.”
 I would like to suggest that, for many pieces of software currently enjoying cultural cachet under the big tent that describes itself as “digital humanities,” this is quite a rose-tinted view of the actual accomplishments of software built for the purpose of aiding digital research in the humanities, and it overlooks some important political questions.